IqbalSHD/Random_Forest/README.md

     This project was made for the Final Year Project(FYP) of the final semester.

     randomForest.py will call DecisioTree and file Train.py will call randomForest.
-    Train.py will create train model and save it in folder model .
+    Train.py will create train model and save it in folder model.

 # GUI (build using Streamlit)
 Fill in 13 patient data and press the "Predict" button to get